• 2024/2025 Program

 Dec.
 11 Bob Hendrickson First Amendment Rights and Protests

 Jan.
-8 Lew Steinberg The Role of Zoning in Municipal Development
+8 Lewis Steinberg The Role of Zoning in Municipal Development

 Feb.
 12 Ford Risley Abraham Lincoln and the Press